 In the 1970s a number of members of Chambers took a farsighted decision to specialise in the law of the European Economic Community, taking the view that this was an area of practice that had potential to grow.
 Out of that decision grew the leading EU and competition law practice for which Chambers is now best known.

-In 1996 Chambers moved its location within Gray’s Inn and adopted the name of its distinguished former Head.
+In 1989 Chambers moved its location within Gray’s Inn and in 1996 adopted the name of its distinguished former Head.
 Our present location at 1 Raymond Buildings was once home to the then solicitor’s clerk Charles Dickens.

-Distinguished former members of Chambers include: Judge Christopher Vajda QC, Lord Justice Richards, Mr Justice Roth, Mr Justice Kenneth Parker, Lady Justice Rose, Sir Richard Buxton, Sir Jeremy Lever KCMG, QC and Sir Christopher Bellamy QC.
+Distinguished members of Chambers have included: Judge Christopher Vajda QC, Lord Justice Richards, Mr Justice Roth, Mr Justice Kenneth Parker, Lady Justice Rose, Sir Richard Buxton, Sir Jeremy Lever KCMG, QC and Sir Christopher Bellamy QC.